simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 The repository for all custom themes — as well as extensions, scripts and more — is the [REAPER stash](https://stash.reaper.fm/).
 Talking about aesthetics, I’m not a fan of the many themes trying to recreate the GUI of other DAWs.
 I keep alternating a design called _Smooth_ with the default theme for v6.

-{% include pattern-figure.html image="/assets/images/daw-reaper-session.jpg" caption="REAPER running the theme Smooth v6" width="768" height="480" %}
+{% include pattern-figure.html image="/assets/images/daw-reaper-session.jpg" caption="REAPER running the theme Smooth" width="768" height="480" %}

 Incredibly detailed and well crafted, _Smooth_ was created for free by a guy who only asks to be [supported on Bandcamp](https://forum.cockos.com/showthread.php?p=2219276), where he published a slightly bizarre but captivating sci-fi concept.
 Which brings me to the next benefit.